Guggenheim Capital LLC Sells 3,255 Shares of Juniper Networks, Inc. (NYSE:JNPR)

-Guggenheim Capital LLC reduced its holdings in Juniper Networks, Inc. (NYSE:JNPR – Free Report) by 2.5% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 127,105 shares of the network equipment provider’s stock after selling 3,255 shares during the quarter.
+Guggenheim Capital LLC cut its stake in Juniper Networks, Inc. (NYSE:JNPR – Free Report) by 2.5% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 127,105 shares of the network equipment provider’s stock after selling 3,255 shares during the quarter.
 Guggenheim Capital LLC’s holdings in Juniper Networks were worth $3,982,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Geode Capital Management LLC lifted its holdings in Juniper Networks by 2.1% in the second quarter.
-Geode Capital Management LLC now owns 7,510,090 shares of the network equipment provider’s stock worth $234,732,000 after buying an additional 151,319 shares during the period.
-Sei Investments Co. raised its holdings in Juniper Networks by 6.6% in the second quarter.
-Sei Investments Co. now owns 572,720 shares of the network equipment provider’s stock worth $17,942,000 after purchasing an additional 35,493 shares in the last quarter.
-Covestor Ltd lifted its position in Juniper Networks by 163.9% during the second quarter.
-Covestor Ltd now owns 5,022 shares of the network equipment provider’s stock valued at $157,000 after buying an additional 3,119 shares during the period.
-Penserra Capital Management LLC boosted its holdings in shares of Juniper Networks by 12.1% during the 2nd quarter.
-Penserra Capital Management LLC now owns 286,334 shares of the network equipment provider’s stock valued at $8,970,000 after buying an additional 30,848 shares in the last quarter.
-Finally, PNC Financial Services Group Inc. increased its stake in shares of Juniper Networks by 4.6% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 33,257 shares of the network equipment provider’s stock worth $1,042,000 after acquiring an additional 1,454 shares in the last quarter.
-Institutional investors own 87.79% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+Bank Julius Baer & Co.
+Ltd Zurich raised its holdings in Juniper Networks by 98,625.6% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 23,598,372 shares of the network equipment provider’s stock worth $739,337,000 after purchasing an additional 23,574,469 shares in the last quarter.
+Norges Bank bought a new position in shares of Juniper Networks during the 4th quarter worth approximately $95,829,000.
+BlackRock Inc. lifted its position in Juniper Networks by 8.8% during the first quarter.
+BlackRock Inc. now owns 34,426,578 shares of the network equipment provider’s stock valued at $1,184,963,000 after acquiring an additional 2,776,885 shares during the last quarter.
+Envestnet Asset Management Inc. boosted its stake in Juniper Networks by 995.6% in the first quarter.
+Envestnet Asset Management Inc. now owns 2,716,433 shares of the network equipment provider’s stock valued at $10,972,000 after acquiring an additional 2,468,496 shares in the last quarter.
+Finally, Nomura Asset Management Co.
+Ltd. boosted its stake in Juniper Networks by 1,803.4% in the first quarter.
+Nomura Asset Management Co.
+Ltd. now owns 1,647,874 shares of the network equipment provider’s stock valued at $56,720,000 after acquiring an additional 1,561,300 shares in the last quarter.
+87.79% of the stock is owned by institutional investors.

 Juniper Networks Trading Up 0.8 %